-After six consecutive flying days, there will be one rest day, unless it is the last day of the competition.
-The rest day may be changed due to predicted inclement weather conditions or other constraining factor, with the agreement of the Team Leaders.
+After six consecutive flying days, there will be one rest day, unless it is the last day of thecompetition.
+The rest day may be changed due to predicted inclement weather conditions orother constraining factor, with the agreement of the Team Leaders.

+On rest days, no obligations may be imposed by the organisers on pilots, team leaders and FAI Officials.
 'Flying days' are defined in the Local Regulations.